flet-dev/website/docs/controls/page.md

 ### `platform_brightness`

-The current brightness mode of the host platform: `ft.ThemeMode.LIGHT` or `ft.ThemeMode.DARK`.
+The current brightness mode of the host platform: `ft.Brightness.LIGHT` or `ft.Brightness.DARK`.
+Read-only.

 ### `pubsub`